Distinguishing Kilonovae from Binary Neutron Star and Neutron Star-Black Hole Mergers: Conclusions

 These conclusions should be interpreted with appropriate caution.
 Our modeling relies on semi-analytic light curve prescriptions and simulation-calibrated ejecta fits, inheriting uncertainties from the underlying numerical simulations, fitting routines, heating rate prescriptions, opacity estimates, and neglecting viewing-angle dependence and detailed radiative transfer.
-We explicitly tested the stability of our results against several assumptions, but a definitive EM-only classification framework will ultimately require a much larger suite of high-resolution simulations with self-consistent neutrino transport, composition-dependent heating, and full radiative transfer.
-Even with these caveats, the central result is clear: within widely used models, BNS and NSBH KNe exhibit systematically different photometric evolution.
-The persistence of this separation across population priors, NS equation of state choices, and ejecta-model variations shows that the prospect of EM-only source classification is not tied to any one particular prescription, but instead reflects a broader physical trend that merits detailed follow-up with state-of-the-art simulations.
+In particular, the steep $u$ band decline places that band on the Wien tail of the modeled photosphere, making it the most sensitive to the adopted blackbody temperature and recombination-floor prescription.
+Hence, we also emphasize the more robust $g$ band observations as an alternative to the $u$ band diagnostic.
+We explicitly tested the stability of our results against several assumptions, but a definitive EM-only classification framework will ultimately require a large suite of high-resolution simulations with self-consistent neutrino transport, composition-dependent heating, and full radiative transfer calculations.
+Even with these caveats, the central result is clear: within widely-used semi-analytic models, BNS and NSBH KNe exhibit systematically different photometric evolution.
+The persistence of this separation across population priors, NS EOS choices, and ejecta-model variations shows that the prospect of EM-only source classification is not tied to any one particular prescription, but instead reflects a broader physical trend that merits detailed follow-up with state-of-the-art simulations.